davawen/Dot-VM/README.md

 jump label
 ; Jumps to the label 'label'
 ```
-There is one reserved label, `$$` which denotes the last place a `call` instruction was invoked, and one obligatory label, `.start`, which is where the interpreter starts running the program. \
+There is one reserved label, `ret` which denotes the last place a `call` instruction was invoked, and one obligatory label, `main`, which is where the interpreter starts running the program. \
 More will be explained in the **Functions** header.

 Label names can only contain letters, numbers, underscores and hyphens, dots, and @, so they must conform to this regex: